 Claus Hertling, Christian Sevenheck, Twistor structures, -geometry and singularity theory, arxiv/0807.2199

 C. Hertling, C. Sabbah, Examples of non-commutative Hodge structure (v1 title: Fourier-Laplace transform of flat unitary connections and TERP structures), arxiv/0912.2754

-Discussion of Hodge theory in relation to motives is in
+Discussions of Hodge theory in relation to motives can be found in: